-The comprehensive examination pattern of study requires the successful completion of a comprehensive examination that evaluates a candidate's knowledge of theory, research, and practice in his/her field of study.
+The comprehensive examination pattern of study requires the successful completion of a comprehensive examination that evaluates a candidate's knowledge of theory, research, and practice in his/ her field of study.
 This program pattern is designed to enhance and reinforce a student's knowledge of both theory and practice, as well as their interrelationship.
-The comprehensive examination pattern requires the successful completion of a minimum of 32 credit hours and a maximum of 38 credit hours of graduate course credit.
-This credit must include a minimum of 29 credit hours of graduate course work, and three (3) credit hours awarded upon the successful completion of a written comprehensive examination.
+The comprehensive examination pattern requires the successful completion of a minimum of 32 credit hours and a maximum of 38 credit hours of graduate course credit in the Multidisciplinary Leadership specialization, or a minimum of 38 credit hours of graduate course work in the Multidisciplinary Leadership specialization or a minimum of 3 credit hours in the Counselling specialization or a minimum of 3 credit hours in the Counselling specialization or a minimum of 3 credit hours in the Counselling specialization or a minimum of 3 credit hours in the Counselling specialization or a minimum of 3 credit hours in the Counselling specialization or a minimum of 3 credit hours in the Counselling specialization or a minimum of 3 credit hours in the Counselling specialization or a minimum of 3 credit hours in the Counselling specialization, and three (3) credit hours awarded upon the successful completion of a written comprehensive examination.

-Application can be made to the Education Program to enter a thesis or project route after having completed at least 12 credit hours of course work.
-If approved, the thesis route would consist of four (4) core courses, required focus area courses, a sufficient number of electives, and a thesis.
+Application can be made to the School of Education to enter a thesis or project route after having completed at least 12 credit hours of course work.